Did you know?

-Home Run Hounds in July 24 was granted Charity Status and is now Home Run Hounds Greyhound Charity No. 1209071 currently run daily by Trustees Claire Butler and Tracey Parbery (Chair).
+In July 24 Home Run Hounds was granted Charity Status and is now Home Run Hounds Greyhound Charity No. 1209071 currently headed up by Trustees Claire Butler and Tracey Parbery (Chair).
+Now operating 6 Branches all Volunteer Led.

 As of late 2024 we are now registered with the Fundraising Regulator and appear in Fundraising Regulator Directory on the official Fundraising Regulator website, showing we have committed to follow the Code of Fundraising Practice and the Fundraising Promise which includes the following four values that support the codes: